From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Joint Text-AR Audio-NAR Model

-\subsection{Absorbing discrete diffusion for audio spans}
+\subsection{Absorbing Discrete Diffusion for Audio Spans}

-Building on the theoretical foundation established in Section~\ref{subsec:abosrbing_diffusion}, we apply absorbing discrete diffusion to audio spans $\mathcal{A}_{\le M} = \cup_{m=1}^M \mathcal{A}_m$ while keeping text tokens $\mathcal{T}_{\le M} = \cup_{m=1}^M \mathcal{T}_m$ unperturbed.
-This design choice aligns with the fundamental difference in dependency structures: audio tokens exhibit strong \textbf{source$\to$target} dependencies (conditioning on source text), making them well-suited for the any-order autoregressive nature of diffusion, while text tokens follow \textbf{target$\to$target} causal dependencies, better handled by standard AR modeling.
+Building on the theoretical foundation established in Section~\ref{subsec:abosrbing_diffusion}, we apply absorbing discrete diffusion to audio spans $\mathcal{A}_{\le M} = \cup_{m=1}^M \mathcal{A}_m$.
+This design choice aligns with the fundamental difference in dependency structures: audio tokens exhibit strong source-target dependencies (conditioning on source text), making them well-suited for the any-order AR nature of diffusion, while text tokens follow target-target causal dependencies, better handled by standard AR modeling.

-\paragraph{Audio-specific corruption and denoising.} During training, we apply the absorbing diffusion process described in Section~\ref{subsec:abosrbing_diffusion} exclusively to audio positions.
-For each training sample, we sample a masking level $\lambda \sim U([0,1])$ and independently mask each audio token with probability $\lambda$, while preserving all text tokens.
+\paragraph{Audio-specific Corruption and Denoising} For each training sample, we sample a masking level $\lambda \sim U([0,1])$ and independently mask each audio token with probability $\lambda$, while preserving all text tokens.
 This creates corrupted sequences where audio spans contain a mixture of original tokens and mask tokens $[\mathbf M]$, but text spans remain intact.
 To enable efficient parallel training across all audio spans simultaneously, we apply masking operations to every audio span $\mathcal{A}_m$ in the sequence, rather than processing them sequentially.
 This parallel masking strategy significantly improves training efficiency while leveraging the time-independent nature of the denoising objective (Eq.~\ref{eq:analytic-concrete}).

-\paragraph{Training objective for audio generation.} The model learns to predict the original audio tokens for masked positions by minimizing the $\lambda$-denoising cross-entropy loss over all audio spans:

-As discussed in \citet{ou2024your}, this $\lambda$-DCE objective is mathematically equivalent to the any-order autoregressive objective.
-To make this connection explicit for our audio generation task, we can rewrite Eq.~\ref{eq:ldce-loss-audio} in the equivalent AO-ARM form:
+\paragraph{Training Objective for Audio Generation} The model learns to predict the original audio tokens for masked positions by minimizing the $\lambda$-denoising cross-entropy loss over all audio spans.
+As discussed in \citep{ou2024your}, this objective is mathematically equivalent to the any-order AR objective, and can be equivalently expressed in the AO-ARM form: